Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory perform much faster than the Radeon HD 6770 in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB should theoretically perform a lot faster than the Radeon HD 6770 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB will be a lot (more or less 65%) more effective at AF than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB should be much (about 65%) more effective at texture filtering than the Radeon HD 6770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison